twsnmp/twsla/README.md

-  anomaly     Anomaly log detection completion  Generate the autocompletion script for the specified shell count       Count log extract     Extract data from log help        Help about any command import      Import log from source
+  anomaly     Anomaly log detection completion  Generate the autocompletion script for the specified shell count       Count log delay       Search for delays in the access log extract     Extract data from log help        Help about any command import      Import log from source